jfo/muhblog/src/post/stdwrite.md

-We all know that a languages like Ruby or Python are designed explicitly to hide this sort of complexity from us and let us get on with the dirty business of munging data blobs or serving web requests or whatever, and thank goodness for that, but wow that _is_ a lot, isn't it?
+We all know that a languages like Ruby or Python are designed explicitly to hide this sort of complexity from us and let us get on with the dirty business of munging data blobs or serving web requests or solving sudokus or whatever, and thank goodness for that, but wow that is _quite_ a lot, isn't it?

 ---

-I think when people come from languages that were designed to be ergonomic to more systems oriented languages, they're often jarred by what they perceive to be inelegant, ugly, and verbose code.
-And to be sure, it _is_ sometimes exactly that, but usually, the tradeoff is explicit: elegance and simplicity for _control_...  for specific, granular control over the program that is eventually run.
-It isn't always necessary, in fact almost always UNnecessary, to have _that_ much control over your program.
-Obviously, productivity matters, and if your business is *_insert business_*, well it's quite likely that your goals are not going to be optimally met by futzing with manual memory management all day ([at least from the macro level, in the general sense](https://danluu.com/sounds-easy/)).
+When people come from languages that were designed to be ergonomic to more systems oriented languages, they're often jarred by what they perceive to be code thatis inelegant, ugly, and verbose.
+To be sure, it sometimes _is_ exactly that... (although anyone who has worked with a "pretty" language in a production codebase knows that those are not immune to these descriptors either).

+Usually, the tradeoff is explicit: elegance and simplicity for _control_...  specific and granular _control_, over the program that will eventually be run.
+It isn't always necessary, in fact it is almost always _un_necessary, to have _that_ much control over your program.
+Obviously, productivity matters, and if your business is *_insert viable business_*, well it's likely that your goals are not going to be optimally met by futzing with manual memory management all day ([at least from the macro level, in the general sense](https://danluu.com/sounds-easy/)).

 But what if you _do_ need that control?
 Well then, _you need it_.
-When every ounce of performance is necessary, or on embedded systems, or when writing code for some bespoke or otherwise uncommon processor.
+When every ounce of performance actually is necessary, or on embedded systems with hard memory constraints, or when writing code for some bespoke or otherwise uncommon processor.

-I'm going to choose one language, Zig, and dive deep into its hello world, but it is important to note here that my point is not primarily about Zig, it's about how all languages have to contend with an enormous amount of complexity in order to do _anything_, even the simplest of tasks like a hello world program.
+I'm going to choose one language, Zig, and dive deep into its hello world, but it is important to note here that my point is not primarily about Zig, it's about how _all_ languages have to contend with an enormous amount of complexity in order to do _anything_, even the simplest of tasks like a hello world program.
 Complexity that is, for the most part, hidden from us in our day to day.
 So what in the hello world is _actually_ going on then?

 > I'll be using the most current minor release version of Zig: 0.6.0.